LukasBommes/PV-Hawk/docs/source/configure_multiple_sectors.rst

 You could also use clusters to split a larger dataset into smaller ones.
 The difference to sector-based splitting is that all clusters share the same algorithm settings, whereas each sector can have its own unique settings.

 Furthermore, a dataset with multiple clusters will be processed in a single working directory, whereas each sector has its own subdirectory.
-Each subdirectory is treated like an independent working directory when viewing the data with the PV Drone Inspect Viewer.
+Each subdirectory is treated like an independent working directory when viewing the data with the PV Hawk Viewer.